IBM/EMSVM/README.md

-This tool assesses the readiness of a node to run IBM Spectrum Scale EMS as a VM.
+This tool assesses the readiness of a node to run IBM Storage Scale System EMS as a VM.
 You should run the 'virt-host-validate qemu' command and pass all the checks there before running this tool.

 **IMPORTANT**
 This tool is does not overrule the official documentation of the product.
-The requeriments stated on the official documenation are the authoritative ones as [IBM Storage Scale Server IBM Documentation](https://www.ibm.com/docs/en/ess/6.1.5_lts)
+The requirements stated on the official documenation are the authoritative ones as [IBM Storage Scale System IBM Documentation](https://www.ibm.com/docs/en/ess/6.1.5_lts)

 Please have in mind some requirements are hardware related and must be checked with your hardware provider, specially the IOMMU settings on BIOS and motherboard layouts to achieve IOMMU groups in the required way.